-Name Independent Officer Supplementary Explanation of Compliant Items Reason for Election Masaharu Kimura o - Former President and Representative Director of ACCA Networks Co., Ltd (currently SoftBank Corp.)
-(Served until 2008) Masaharu Kimura has abundant experience in senior management of an IT company such as serving as managing director of IBM Japan, Ltd., and was elected as an outside director due to the expectation of his knowledge and expertise, and because it was determined that he is suitable for independently executing supervision of management from an objective perspective and that this will lead to enhancing transparency of the Board of Directors and strengthening of supervisory functions.
+Name Independent Officer Supplementary Explanation of Compliant Items Reason for Election Masaharu Kimura 0 - Former President and Representative Director of ACCA Networks Co., Ltd (currently SoftBank Corp.)
+(Served until 2008) Masaharu Kimura has abundant experience in senior management of an IT companies such as IBM Japan, Ltd., and it was determined that he is suitable for independently executing supervision of management from an objective perspective due to the expectation of his knowledge and expertise and independence from management performing the execution of business, and that this will lead to enhancing transparency of the Board of Directors and strengthening of supervisory functions.
 Notification that he is an independent officer has been submitted because he does not infringe on the Company's independence standard or the independence standards specified by stock exchanges.
-Eiji Ebinuma 0 Current partner of Tanabe & Partners Assistant Manager of Human Resources Division Planning Team, Mizuho Bank, Ltd. (until 2003) Eiji Ebinuma has served in a key position at Mizuho Bank, Ltd. and has experience and knowledge as an attorney at law, and was elected as an outside director because it was determined that he is suitable for independently executing supervision of management from an objective perspective based on a legal perspective and that this will lead to enhancing transparency of the Board of Directors and strengthening of supervisory functions.
-Although he is a partner of Tanabe & Partners, with which the Company has transactions, the value of the transactions is minor, and notification that he is an independent officer has been submitted because he does not infringe on the Company's independence standard or the independence standards specified by stock exchanges.
+Eiji Ebinuma 0 - Current partner of Tanabe & Partners - Assistant Manager of Human Resources Division Planning Team, Mizuho Bank, Ltd. (until 2003) Eiji Ebinuma has served in a key position at Mizuho Bank, Ltd. has experience and knowledge as an attorney at law, and is independent from management performing the execution of business, and it was determined that he is suitable for independently executing supervision of management from an objective perspective based on a legal viewpoint and that this will lead to enhancing transparency of the Board of Directors and strengthening of supervisory functions.
+Although he is a partner of Tanabe & Partners, with which the Company has transactions, the value of the transactions is minor, and he has been nominated as an independent officer because he does not infringe on the Company's independence standard or the independence standards specified by stock exchanges.

-[Corporate auditors (kansayaku)]
+[Corporate auditors]

-Name Independent Supplementary Explanation Reason for Election Officer of Compliant Items Masao Matsuo 0 Former General Manager of Kagawa Branch, Nippon Telegraph and Telephone West Corporation (until 2002) Former Senior Vice President and General Manager of Corporate Planning, NTT-Neomeit Corporation (until 2005) Former Manager, Sales Department I, NTT Advertising, Inc. (until 2014) Masao Matsuo has abundant management experience and knowledge, such as being involved in the management of NTT Advertising, Inc., and was elected as outside corporate auditor because he is expected to provide supervision of overall management and effective advice from an objective and independent perspective.
+Name Independent Officer Supplementary Explanation of Compliant Items Reason for Election Masao Matsuo 0 - Former General Manager of Kagawa Branch, Nippon Telegraph and Telephone West Corporation (until 2002) - Former Senior Vice President and General Manager of Corporate Planning, NTT-Neomeit Corporation (until 2005) - Former Manager, Sales Department I, NTT Advertising, Inc. (until 2014) Masao Matsuo has abundant management experience and knowledge, such as being involved in the management of NTT Advertising, Inc., and is expected to provide supervision of overall management and effective advice from an objective and independent perspective.
 Notification that he is an independent officer has been submitted because he does not infringe on the Company's independence standard or the independence standards specified by stock exchanges.
-Hiroshi Daikuya 0 Hiroshi Daikuya is registered as a certified public accountant, and has abundant management experience and knowledge, such as serving as the representative director of @Stream Corporation (, which is a management consulting firm, and was elected as outside corporate auditor because he is expected to provide supervision of overall management and effective advice from an objective and independent perspective.
+Hiroshi Daikuya 0 - - - Hiroshi Daikuya is registered as a certified public accountant, and has abundant management experience and knowledge, such as serving as the representative director of @Stream Corporation, which is a management consulting firm, and is expected to provide supervision of overall management and effective advice from an objective and independent perspective.
 Notification that he is an independent officer has been submitted because he does not infringe on the Company's independence standard or the independence standards specified by stock exchanges.